 The eye turn is usually noticed in the first few years of the child’s life, but It can also occur later in life, particularly as a result of a traumatic brain injury or a neurological incident.

 The misalignment of the eyes in a strabismic patient means that the eyes may be unable to work together to provide the brain with accurate binocular visual information.
 This can result in blurry vision or double vision, overlapping images and difficulty with depth perception.

 A functional eye exam at Advanced Eyecare Optometric Center will detect whether your child is suffering from strabismus, and if so, Dr. Steven Wang will prescribe the optimal vision therapy treatment to correct it.

 Vision therapy is an advanced and effective treatment regimen for strabismus.
 The goal of vision therapy is to teach the brain and eyes to work together to correct the eye misalignment and thus achieve clear and comfortable vision.
 Vision therapy can also strengthen neuro-visual processing to further alleviate challenges caused by the eye turn.

 Vision therapy strengthens the child’s visual skills, resulting in improved reading abilities, clearer focus, better balance, improved coordination and more accurate depth perception.
-The team at Advanced Eyecare Vision Therapy Center has extensive experience in helping children and adults with strabismus see clearly and comfortably.
+The team at Advanced Eyecare Optometric Center has extensive experience in helping children and adults with strabismus see clearly and comfortably.

 What are the Signs of Strabismus?